topranks/timewarpgw/README.md

       Route tag 65001
 ```

-(NOTE - I should have either just used OSPF or BGP for the routing, I tried to do what I thought would be quickest and ended up having to do more complex BGP<->OSPF redistribution that I'd like, but not relevant to the overall question).

 Anyway ASW1 can trace just fine to this IP (note it is not using either of its IPs on Vlan100 to source this).
 ```
 ASW1#traceroute 192.0.2.1